Layer codes as partially self-correcting quantum memories: Conclusions

 \section{Conclusions}

-In our work, we show that layer codes provide a concrete example of partially SCQM, with code parameters and memory time better than for previous 3D constructions.
-We also argue that partial self-correction is more common than expected---it arises from a diverging energy barrier and its interplay with code parameters, as exemplified by Theorem~\ref{thm:partial_self_corr}.
+We show that layer codes provide a concrete example of partially SCQM, with code parameters and memory time better than for previous 3D constructions.
+We also argue that partial self-correction (without an efficient decoder) is more common than expected---it arises from a diverging energy barrier and its interplay with code parameters, as exemplified by Theorem~\ref{thm:partial_self_corr}.

 Fundamentally, layer codes are notable because they saturate the BPTH bounds with an optimal energy barrier.
 Practically, though, layer codes constructed from generic families of qLDPC codes are prohibitively qubit-intensive.
 To mitigate this issue, we introduce random layer codes and prove their code parameters and energy barrier.
 We thus view random layer codes as a step toward more resource-efficient constructions.